Tijanieneye10/Tijanieneye10/README.md

 Here are some projects I'm proud of:

 1. **SchoolGate:** An e-learning platform to learn future-ready Skills like Coding, Robotics, Artificial Intelligence, and lots more.
-It was used in 2019 by Federal Ministry of Education during Covid 19.
 2. **Teacher's Hub:** A platform to manage schools and teachers across the states, currently being used by Ondo State Government.
 3. **Sebededata:** A utility payment app, where users can pay for data and airtime, and also convert airtime to cash.
 4. **DB Backup:** A scheduled backup app, that take snapshots of database and store them on  Amazon s3.